Events: free, interactive webinars

 There is no single formula for good communication.
 However, when we are genuine with other people, it encourages authenticity, and people start to truly understand and appreciate each other's feelings and needs.
 That leads to better relating and an ability to work out solutions.

-A more genuine statement than the above example might have been "I am feeling very frustrated, and I am not sure why I feel that way, but I think that you are responsible for my bad feeling!"
-Two important differences are: 1) it expresses a feeling--frustration, and 2) it makes transparent that the speaker is attributing responsibility to the other person.
+A more constructive statement than the above example might have been "I am feeling very frustrated, and I am not sure why I feel that way, but I think that you are responsible for my bad feeling!"

-Why these two shifts are helpful is part of the topic of effective communication, dispute resolution, and ultimately improving and saving of relationships.
+Why this re-thinking of the spoken message is helpful is part of our topic of effective communication, dispute resolution, and ultimately improving and saving of relationships.
 The goal in good communication is that all parties in the process can feel seen and heard, and come out with a stronger, positive connection to others.

 Violent communication can show itself in subtle ways that are hardly noticed, so the word "violent" might be surprising.
 However, the theme is that violent communication tends to disrupt empathy and relationships, while nonviolent communication is a win/win kind of communication that brings people together.